 If the candidate is not currently working with children but has done so in the past, the School will ask the previous employer about those issues.
-Where neither the current not previous employment has involved working with children, the School will still ask the current employer about the candidate's suitability to work with children.
+Where the current or previous employment has involved working with children, the School will still ask the current employer about the candidate's suitability to work with children.
 Where the candidate has no previous employment history, the School may request character references which may include references from the candidate's school or university.